 Belichick served on the Giants’ coaching staff from 1979-90, eventually ascending to defensive coordinator in 1985.
 He earned his first ring in the 1986 season when the Giants beat the Broncos in Super Bowl XXI.

 The coach’s second ring came in his final season with the Giants, with a 20-19 victory over the Buffalo Bills in Super Bowl XXV.
 It took Belichick more than a decade — until the 2001 season — to get his third ring, with five more following that season.

 As football fans know, things have changed since Brady moved to Tampa Bay.
 Regardless, Belichick’s legacy remains an incredible one.
 Since Brady announced his retirement in early 2022, the coach’s record for the most Super Bowl rings will likely stand for a long time.

 Five others with six Super Bowl rings

 Other than Brady, 11 people have six Super Bowl rings.
 Here are some of the most well-known:

-Robert Kraft has owned the Patriots since 1994.
-So he’s been a part of all six Super Bowl teams during New England’s 20-year dynasty.
+Robert Kraft has owned the New England Patriots since 1994, so he’s been a part of all six Super Bowl teams during New England’s 20-year dynasty.

 Josh McDaniels has experienced two lengthy stints on the Patriots’ coaching staff, from 2001-08 and again since 2012.
 This tenure coincides with the team’s dynasty, giving McDaniel six rings.

-From 1969-81, “Mean” Joe Greene was a member of the Steelers — his entire playing career.
-The Steelers won four Super Bowls during this period, giving Greene four rings.
+“Mean” Joe Greene was a member of the Pittsburgh Steelers for his entire playing career, from 1969-81.
+The Steelers won four Super Bowls during this time, giving Greene four rings.
 He won an additional two while serving as a special assistant for the team.